ShellRechargeSolutionsEU/ocpi-endpoints/README.md

 See http://github.com/ocpi/ocpi

+# Version
+The version of ocpi the library implements is hardcoded in `ocpi.ourVersion`

 # Notions
 To make clear when the parameters are about the application making use of the application or the party the application is connecting to they are referred as: `our`/`us` or `theirs`/`them`